-A much scarier attack, however, is a speedy teleportation attack he uses to strike at Link.
+A much scarier attack, however, is a speedy teleportation attack Thunderblight Ganon uses to strike at Link.
 It'll be obvious when he uses this, as the wind up for it makes him dash about the arena several times before striking Link.
 When he strikes, simply hold up your shield and you'll block.
 Do this a few times to get used to the timing of this attack.
 It's intimidating, to be sure, but can be handled easily enough.

-We recommend wielding a one-handed weapon for this fight allowing you to hold your shield up, but if you don't happen to have one, a spear is good because of the range and speed, though you'll need to adjust to putting your weapon away regularly so you can hold your shield up.
+We recommend wielding a one-handed weapon for this Thunderblight Ganon fight allowing you to hold your shield up, but if you don't happen to have one, a spear is good because of the range and speed, though you'll need to adjust to putting your weapon away regularly so you can hold your shield up.